DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 continued to be associated more with youth activities.

-When we spoke to CAYLUS a year later, they reported that while there were approximately seventy users per day at the Papunya Computer Room, use of the Kungkas' room tended to wax and wane, often according to whether female support workers were present.
-They also said that some boys had been entering the Kungkas' room and ‘getting flirty’ with the girls, but that local Papunya female staff members were unable to get the boys to leave, because of inter-family relationships.
+When we spoke to CAYLUS a year later, they reported that while there were approximately seventy users per day at the PCR, use of the Kungkas’ room tended to wax and wane, often according to whether female support workers were present.
+They also said that some boys had been entering the Kungkas’ room and ‘getting flirty’ with the girls, but that local Papunya female staff members were unable to get the boys to leave, because of inter-family relationships.
 PCR and CAYLUS staff also observed that certain family relationships, as well as age